-Karen Rice, LCSW is Director of our Therapeutic Resource Center and Program Director of our Independent Living Arrangement.
-Karen has more than 30 years of experience counseling youth and their families.
-She is certified at the national instructor level in Mental Health First Aid-Youth and Adult.
-Karen holds a Master of Social Work, Mental Health from VCU and a Bachelor of Arts in Psychology from the UVA.
+Karen Rice, LCSW, is the Therapeutic Resource Director at Virginia Home for Boys and Girls.
+She has more than 30 years of experience counseling youth and their families.
+Karen is certified (at the national instructor level) in Mental Health First Aid-Youth and Mental Health First Aid-Adult.
+This is an international certification to train the general public in responding to mental health concerns/issues.
+Throughout her career, she has facilitated group discussions and provided workshops for parents who want to communicate more effectively with their children.
+Karen holds a Master of Social Work, Mental Health from VCU and a Bachelor of Arts in Psychology from UVA.

 Youth Mental Health First Aid USA is an eight-hour public education program which introduces participants to the unique risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.
 Mental Health First Aid uses role-playing and simulations to demonstrate how to assess a mental health crisis, select interventions and provide initial help, and connect young people to professional, peer, social, and self-help care.

 WHO SHOULD TAKE THE COURSE?